 Animal studies have linked high estrogen levels to infertility and gynecomastia in men.
 For women, it is apparently linked to an increase risk of hormone-dependent cancer.
 On the other hand, some studies also show that soy isoflavone is weaker compared to estrogen.
 Hence, it may not cause significant effects.
 Either way, when it comes to isoflavone, moderate consumption is highly recommended.

 Looking back at the soy’s history, people consume this legume as a whole food.
 There was no problem there.
 In fact, most of its positive remarks came from researches based on Asians who moderately consume its "whole" form.

 The problem starts when processed soy products arrived on our grocery shelves.
 As you know, refined products are usually considered a prevailing foe in the health and fitness department.
 One primary reason is its high-calorie, low-nutrient qualities.

 Remember, any healthful food that undergoes heavy processing will eventually lose its nutrients.
 This is inevitable.
-Variables like temperature, pressure and added chemicals will not only diminish or destroy nutrients.
-It can also lead to chemical reactions.
+Variables, like temperature and added chemicals, will not only diminish or destroy nutrients but lead to chemical reactions as well.
 Here’s another problem.
 There’s a lingering uncertainty that the new compounds formed may or may not cause harm to our body.